 It is important that a sequential approach is implemented at the site, prioritising more vulnerable residential development outside of Flood Zone 3a and in Flood Zone 2 wherever possible.
-To facilitate this, the majority of ancillary infrastructure such as car parks and green spaces could be located in higher flood risk areas; however no development should be located in Flood Zone 3b and it must be appropriately resilient to flooding without increasing risk elsewhere.
+To facilitate this, the majority of ancillary infrastructure such as car parks and green spaces could be located in higher flood risk areas.
+This is under the assumption that it does not increase flood risk elsewhere and is designed to be appropriately resistant and resilient to flooding.